 In 2012, the Buccaneers qualified for the NCAA Championships for the third straight year.
 The Buccaneers, an at-large selection, finished sixth at the national regatta.
 In 2011, Sanderson’s crew qualified for the NCAA National Championships, where the Buccaneers finished behind Seattle Pacific in the Varsity 8 Petite Final.

 In 2010, Sanderson led the crew to one of their best finishes in school history.
 The Bucs won the Sunshine State Conference championship with a first place finish in the Varsity 8 event.
-The 8 later finished second at the Dad Vail Regatta and third at the NCAA Championships.
+The 8 later finished second at Dad Vail and third at the NCAA Championships.
 The Bucs earned second place team finishes in 2008 and 2009 at the SSC Championships.